chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     sudo chef-automate verify -c config.toml
     ```

+    To know more about config verify you can check [Config Verify Doc page](/automate/ha_verification_check/).

     Once the verification is succesfully completed, then proceed with deployment, In case of failure please fix the issue and re-run the verify command.

 ##### Steps to deploy